Using Best Practice Assessments to Improve Your Security Program

 An effectively executed best practice assessment is a key starting point to improving your security program.

 Understanding your organization’s current state will make it easier to identify and prioritize the projects that are critical to meeting certain goals.
-Having a complete picture of your current state also makes measuring any changes and progress in your organization easier to measure moving forward.
+Using a security maturity model can provide you with a picture of your current state also makes measuring any changes and progress in your organization easier to measure moving forward.